jsa378/545b_problem/README.md

 The `exponential()` function in this eponymously named package computes the exponential of a number, vector of numbers, or a (numeric) variable in a tibble.
 This is done recursively, via a truncated approximation of the Taylor-series definition of the exponential function.
+This function can be used to reverse logarithmic transformations of numerical variables, as shown in the last example below.

 ## Installation